-Jones was the creator of one of the original views who claims people need to recognize the moral issue in order to use moral rules.
+Jones was one of the first to argue that people need to recognize the moral issue in order to use moral rules.
 A more modern approach will combine deliberative and non-deliberative characteristics of the moral person.
-For example, combining the Kohlberg model of morality which would suggest that people who are low in the cognitive moral development are likely to obey authority figures or act merely to avoid punishment and combine that with a measure of Machiavellianism – people's ability to manipulate others for their needs.
-The distinction we present between intentional and situational measures gets an interesting interaction with the individual measure, which was shown to affect people’s likelihood of engaging in unethical behaviour: Their locus of control.
-According to this dimension, people who are high on external locus of control, are more likely to see their action as a choice of the circumstances and hence, are more likely to view their ethical choices as beyond their control and are unlikely to engage in unethical choices more than others.
-Another important observation is that those measures do not substitute for another in multiple regressions which means that they have an independent effect on people’s likelihood of engaging in unethical behavior.

-They also offer a rich account of the self which is far beyond what rational choice approaches usually account for.
-While in rational choice, the classical account focuses on self-gain, in social psychology there are others self-related mechanism, which are not less important, such as self-perseveration.
+For example, such an approach could combine the Kohlberg model of morality which suggests that people who are low in cognitive moral development are likely to obey authority figures or act merely to avoid punishment with a measure of Machiavellianism – people's ability to manipulate others for their needs.
+The distinction we present between intentional and situational measures can be seen to have an interesting interaction with the individual measure, which has been shown to affect the likelihood of engaging in unethical behavior: an individual's locus of control.
+According to this, people who score high on external locus of control are more likely to see their actions as a choice of circumstance, and hence are more likely to view their ethical choices as beyond their control and are therefore less likely than others to engage in ethical choices.
+Another important observation is that these measures do not substitute for each other in multiple regressions, i.e. they have an independent effect on the likelihood of engaging in unethical behavior.
+These measures also offer a rich account of the self far beyond that which rational choice approaches usually account for.
+While in rational choice, the classical account focuses on self-gain, in social psychology there are other self-related mechanisms that are no less important, such as self-preservation.

-What is important for our argument about the ability to connect the automaticity of ethicality and individual differences, is related to the discussion on effect of individual differences perspective to the likelihood that people will come to even recognize that there is a moral issue.
-Thus, according to this perspective, there is something in the situation which needs to trigger people’s reflexive judgment for them to avoid from engaging in their automatic processing.
-What is emerging from this accumulation of growing research on automaticity in moral reasoning are the limitations of the current usage of moral reasoning in law.
-This is especially true with regard to the self-reported scenarios’ line of research which has been highly influential on the current behavioral analysis of law research.
-Under that line of research one can only capture the motivation of people with regard to behaviors that they fully recognized as being in violation of the law.
-As the behavioral ethics research suggests this leaves outside, the behaviors which are not seen as fully illegal.
+A key point in our argument about the ability to connect the automaticity of ethicality and individual differences is related to the question of how individual differences affect the likelihood that individuals will even recognize that there is a moral issue.
+Thus, according to this perspective, something in a particular situation needs to trigger an individual's reflexive judgment in order for them to avoid engaging in automatic processing.
+Emerging from the accumulation of growing research on automaticity in moral reasoning is an understanding of the limitations of the current usage of moral reasoning in law.
+This is especially true with regard to the "self-reported scenarios" line of research, which has been highly influential on current scholarship on the behavioral analysis of law.
+According to that line of research, one can only capture people's motivation with regard to behaviors that they fully recognize as being in violation of the law.
+As the behavioral ethics research suggests this ignores behaviors which are not seen as fully illegal.

 Tenrunsel and Smith-Crowe examine the possible connections between individual differences which might account for the likelihood that a certain individual will engage in wrong doing.
-Among other things, they suggest that values orientation, ethical experience and moral disengagement are more likely to be related to moral awareness than to aspects such as gender or nationality.
+Among other things, they suggest that values orientation, ethical experience, and moral disengagement are more likely to be related to moral awareness than to aspects such as gender or nationality.

-In attempt to find the relationship between the different possible scales, Raynold et al. demonstrate that Propensity for moral disengagement is moderately correlated with other traits such as Machiavellianism, moral identity and cognitive moral development.
-Their overall argument is some sort of an interaction between the moral knowledge on the situation and the propensity to morally disengage.
-Which is basically a mixture between the moral development theory and the social cognition theory.
+To find a relationship between the different possible scales, Raynold et al demonstrated that propensity for moral disengagement is moderately correlated with other traits such as Machiavellianism, moral identity, and cognitive moral development.
+Their overall argument is that there is some sort of interaction between an individual's moral knowledge of the situation and his or her propensity to morally disengage – this is basically a combination of the moral development and the cognition theories.